Skip to content

 Reports are a tool for generating and viewing data summaries and insights within the application.
 They allow users to create custom reports based on various data sources and criteria.

 To access the Reports module, you can use the global navigation or the settings panel.
-First, go to the settings page by clicking on the profile top right corner and selecting “Settings”.
+First, go to the settings page by clicking on the profile icon in the top right corner and selecting “Settings”.

 Settings Option